 As a person passionate about good teaching and student learning, I can think of no better job on campus than to work with our faculty who share that same passion, and support them in their continuous journey to do better for our students.
 I’m looking forward to working with all of you in this new role.

 Jo Anna Grant

 Established in 1996 for CSUSB faculty, the Teaching Resource Center (TRC) is dedicated to promoting and advancing effective, innovative instruction and the scholarship of teaching and learning through its programs and resources.

-The Faculty Administrative Policy 871.4 guides the TRC's mission.
+The Faculty Senate Policy 871.4 guides the TRC's mission.

 Instructional Quality Committee, Duties

 This committee, in conjunction with the Teaching Resource Center, shall study and provide recommendations to the Senate concerning the maintenance of instructional quality, and the systematic review of Instructional Quality Evaluation, and teaching excellence at the University, especially in an environment of rapid growth.